churichard/Shooter/README.md

 # Shooter
-This is a 2D shoot 'em up game that I'm working on for experience with libraries, graphics and sound in the Java programming language.
+A 2D shoot 'em up game that features randomly spawning enemies, different weapons, a shop, a final boss, and a meditating main character.

 ## How to Play
 Click on the "Releases" button up top and download the latest release.
 Currently, it only supports Windows.